-My controversial interview with the Sustainable Communities Summit is now free.
+My controversial interview with the Sustainable Communities Summit is now available.

 Host Alan James allowed me to talk at length about the entrepreneurs who plan to show the world how to think beyond sustainability – and beyond politics itself.

 I succeeded in blowing Alan’s mind.
 You’ll notice several times when I stop talking, he catches his breath for a moment, and then says, “Wow.”

 He asked many questions important to an environmentalist:

 “What are the advantages and disadvantages to seasteading?”